sinch/ios-conferencecalling-so/readme.md

 ```

 ## Call button
-Ok, making a call is actually a one liner, but in this method we are going to take care of a bunch of stuff since its a one button app.
-In your action for the call add the following to create a conference id, store it to defaults etc.
+Making a call is essentially a one liner, but in this method, we're going to take care of a bunch of stuff since it's a one-button app!

+To create a Conference ID, store it to defaults, etc., add the following in your action for the call:

 ```objectivec
 - (IBAction)CreateConference:(id)sender {